starsite/FileMaker-Swift/Data API + Swift (walkthrough).md

  - - -

 #### `viewDidLoad` with query
-Here we're checking for an active token (self.token) and giving it to our find request.
+Here we check for an active token (self.token) and give it to our find request.
 If the token is missing or expired, we fetch a new one and pass `newToken` instead.

 If you're new to Swift, `viewDidLoad()` is called only when stepping *into* a view.
 It is *not* called when navigating backward/down the stack.
 If you need to call a function every time the user enters a view, that's done in `viewWillAppear()` or `viewDidAppear()`.